deneyapkart/deneyap-derinlik-olcer-arduino-library/README.md

 [How to install a Arduino Library](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries)

 ## :pushpin:Deneyap ToF Range Finder Sensor VL53L0X
-This Arduino library allows you to use DDeneyap ToF Range Finder Sensor VL53L0X with I2C peripheral.
+This Arduino library allows you to use Deneyap ToF Range Finder Sensor VL53L0X with I2C peripheral.
 You can use this library in your projects with any Arduino compatible board with I2C peripheral.

 ## :globe_with_meridians:Repository Contents
 - `/docs ` README_tr.md and product photos